-Tsuiteru is a verb that is used to describe the state of being lucky.
-The negative form of the verb, tsuitenai which also means bad luck and not out of luck.
-The verb also means to be attached, to have, to be included, to contain and to be in a state.
+Tsuiteru is a verb used to describe the state of being lucky.
+The negative form of the verb, Tsuitena means unlucky or unlucky.
+The verb also means to be attached, to have, to be included, to contain, and to be in a state.

 Rakkii – ラッキー – Luck

-Rakki is luck derived from the word luck of the English language.
-This is used from time to time in Japan.
+Rakki is luck derived from the word “Luck” in the English language.
+This is occasionally used in Japan.
 If you say luck in English, many will understand.